studio-net/tags-form-input/README.md

 form to a tags list input.
 It's completely open source and is running under MIT licence.
 All contributions are welcome.

+Tags-FormInput is written in pure JS.
+There's no dependency.

 ## Installation

 ```bash